How to get over him for good, and move on

 I should just spill my guts to him – that will bring me closure – and maybe it will turn everything around for the better!

 A breakup is that very period in our lives where we need to give ourselves the most grace, and patience.
-Not to rush our emotions or depend solely on what our ego is telling us, but to really fully feel, then heal when we’re ready.
+Not to hush our emotions or depend solely on what our ego is telling us, but to really fully feel, then heal when we’re ready.
 And when you’re ready, you’ll know, because doing whatever necessary to be happy will be more important to your soul than to dwindle on residual emotions that keep you in the same place.

 Moving on may take a week, six months or a year – with no restriction to how long your relationship actually lasted.
+In fact, it took me longer to move on from a three month relationship than my serious two year relationship.

 No joke.

+So if we aren’t careful, we can get stuck suffering through a break up longer than we want or intend.
+This is also the moment our previous relationship can turn into serious unnecessary baggage.
 Granted, everyone in life carries baggage to some extent – you just have to find the one who is willing to help you unpack.
 What you ultimately want to avoid is allowing that baggage to destroy any means of a lasting relationship in the future.

 [Related Read: 4 Truths To Getting Over A Breakup (+ Turning It Into A Blessing)]